PHP2560-Statistical-Programming-R/r-package-games/strategygames/README.md

+**Final Submission**

 All package files are in this folder!
-Pull entire file and same into folder called 'strategygames' on your computer.
+Pull entire file onto your computer.
 Set working directory to 'strategygames' in RStudio.